Constantly clearing your throat? Here's what to try

 Post-nasal drip is probably the most common cause of throat clearing.

 Solutions: The best solution to this problem is to treat the cause of post-nasal drip.
-An easy way to do it without medications is to try nasal irrigation with a neti pot.
+An easy way to do it without medications is to try nasal irrigation with a neti pot or squeeze bottle.
 If you notice no improvement, different types of nasal sprays may help.
 It is best to discuss these options with a health professional, because some sprays may cause your symptoms to worsen.
 The key is to understand what is causing excess mucus production.

 Reflux